Benjamin sits comfortably in the UK charts at #61 in 2025 — recognisable but not overwhelming. Your child may occasionally share their name.

 Benjamin Brown may refer to: Benjamin Brown (actor), American actor noted for starring in the Disney series Omba Mokomba and Safari Tracks as tour guide Ushaka Benjamin Brown (artist), American landscape artist Benjamin Brown (politician), member of the 14th United States Congress Benjamin Brown (developer), developer of rural communities in New Jersey Benjamin Brown (Medal of Honor), American Indian Wars soldier Benny Brown, American sprinter Benny Brown (baseball) (fl.

 Benjamin (Hebrew: בִּנְיָמִין, Bīnyāmīn 'Son of (the) right') was the younger of the two sons of Jacob and Rachel, and Jacob's twelfth and youngest son overall in Jewish, Christian and Islamic tradition.
-He was also considered the progenitor of the Israelite Tribe of Benjamin.

 Benjamin Disraeli, 1st Earl of Beaconsfield, was a British statesman, Conservative politician and writer who twice served as Prime Minister of the United Kingdom.
-He played a central role in the creation of the modern Conservative Party, defining its policies and its broad outreach.